cormullion/Karnak.jl/docs/src/syntax.md

 ## The `vertexfunction` and `edgefunction` arguments

-The two keyword arguments `vertexfunction` and `edgefunction` allow you to pass control over the drawing process completely to these two functions, ignoring all the other keywords.
+The two keyword arguments `vertexfunction` and `edgefunction` allow you to pass control over the drawing process completely to these two functions.

+!!! note

+    If you define these functions, all the separate vertex/edge keywords are ignored.

 ```
 vertexfunction = my_vertexfunction(vertex, coordinates)